Difference Between Trial Balance vs Balance Sheet

 Head to Head Comparison between Trial Balance vs Balance Sheet (Infographics)

 Below are the top 12 differences between Trial Balance vs Balance Sheet

 Key Differences between Trial Balance vs Balance Sheet

 The key differences between the trial balance vs balance sheet are provided and enumerated as follows:

-- Trial balance is not a financial statement whereas a balance sheet is a financial statement.
+- A trial balance is not a financial statement whereas a balance sheet is a financial statement.

 - Trial balance is solely used for internal purposes whereas a balance sheet is used for purposes other than internal i.e. external.

 - In a trial balance, each and every account is divided into debit (dr.) and credit (cr.) balances whereas in a balance sheet, each and every account is divided into assets, liabilities and stockholders’ equity.